 If the person mentions a new book he or she is reading, it’s a good sign the person doesn’t have kids because no parent has time to read.
 The person is also not a parent if he or she mentions getting back from a vacation to somewhere other than a theme park run by a mouse, or contemplating buying a vacation home that would mean the person still has disposable income.
 Every parent knows you give that up when you have children.

 If they are and you haven’t figured out it by now, the person is doing a great job of disguising being just as frightened of social situations with adults as you are.
 Grab a drink with the person and stand in the corner comparing “the longest you went without sleep” stories because this party may not be so bad after all.

 If you can’t find another parent, it is possible to talk with people who don’t have children.
 You’ll even be able to mention your offspring, but take it slowly.
 No stories about poop and sleep schedules.
 Start with a cute kid story and go from there.

-And if worse comes to worse, memorize these three things:
+And worse comes to worse, if you ever may be a parent at a cocktail party, first memorize these three things:

 - Michael Waltrip holds the Nascar record for the most starts without a win

 - The oldest skydiver was a 103 year old woman from Brazil, and

 - K2 is the 2nd highest mountain in the world.